awinner02/awinner02/README.md

-# Hello!
+# Hello!💖
-I'm a student at UNLV obtaining a BA in Computer Science 💖 I am still learning and happy to better myself through failing.
-If you would like to reach me, you can through LinkedIn or here!
+I'm a student at UNLV obtaining a BA in Computer Science\n I am still learning and happy to better myself through failing.\n If you would like to reach me, you can through LinkedIn or here!

 #### Currently working on:
   - Sexual Health and Wellness Tracker for Women (ie Period tracker)